ABOUT THE AUTHORJim Taylor

-Mr. Taylor has pursued a special interest in the effects of solar interference on radio communications between the Mariner, Viking, Galileo, and Deep Space 1 (DS1) interplanetary spacecraft and their supporting ground stations.
+Mr. Taylor has pursued a special interest in the effects of solar interference on radio communications between interplanetary spacecraft and their supporting ground stations.
 His work in this area on the Galileo project enabled the timely return of Galileo probe data stored on the orbiter during the short period between probe entry and the onset of solar conjunction.
-For DS1, he established the critical-timing and uplink criteria for a special "ground-in-the-loop" activity to reestablish three-axis pointing control in the face of a failed onboard star-tracker.
+For Deep Space 1, he also established the critical-timing and uplink criteria for a special "ground-in-the-loop" activity to reestablish three-axis pointing control after the onboard star-tracker failed.

-Mr. Taylor set up the flight telecom team for the Mars Exploration Rover (MER) in 2003 and helped bring the new concept of "communications windows" to maturity for both Rover-to-DSN X-band communications and UHF relay communications with the Mars orbiters.
-On both MER and the Mars Science Laboratory (MSL), He has had a major role in the development of the DSN keywords file for surface operations.
+Mr. Taylor set up the flight telecom team for the Mars Exploration Rover (MER) in 2003 and helped bring the new concept of "communications windows" to maturity for both Rover-to-DSN X-band communications and ultra high frequency (UHF) relay communications with the Mars orbiters.
+He has had a major role in the evolution of the DSN keywords file for Mars rover operations on the surface, most recently for Mars 2020.
 This file is an input to station automation software to control uplink and downlink operations with minimal intervention by the project mission controller or the station operator.

 Mr. Taylor is a principal engineer in the Communications Architecture and Operations Group of the JPL Flight Communications Systems Section, working on telecom analysis, ground system implementation, and flight operations for deep-space and near-Earth flight projects.
-In 2005, he published an operations handbook for Electra, the next-generation proximity radio for communicating between the Mars Reconnaissance Orbiter and Mars rovers and landers on the surface.
-He has published telecommunications-analysis articles for several flight projects in JPL’s Interplanetary Network Progress Reports, and he was the founding telecommunications member of JPL's Spaceflight Significant Events Group, now called Lessons Learned.
-He has received NASA and JPL awards for exceptional technical excellence for his work on Galileo, DS1, MER, and DI telecommunications.
+In 2005, he published an operations handbook for Electra, a UHF proximity radio for communications between Mars orbiters and surface vehicles.
+In 2021, he was editor of the operations handbook for the Mars Relay Network.
+He has published telecommunications-analysis articles for several flight projects in JPL's Interplanetary Network Progress Reports as well as "Deep Space Communications" in the DESCANSO book series.
+He was the founding telecommunications member of JPL's Spaceflight Significant Events Group, now called Lessons Learned.
+He has received numerous NASA and JPL awards for exceptional technical excellence for his work on Galileo, DS1, MER, and Deep Impact telecommunications.
 He received the NASA Exceptional Achievement Medal in 2000 and the NASA Exceptional Service Medal in 2006.

 Editor of Volume 13 of the Deep-Space Communications and Navigation Series: